 While the basic skills continue to be reinforced, the curricula of the departmentalized Upper School becomes increasingly more demanding as students learn to grasp concepts more abstract in nature.
 Numerous opportunities are provided for the students to actively participate in their own learning.
 There is a distinct “doing atmosphere” which permits the students to develop self-confidence by taking part in group activities as well as displaying individual expression.
 Emphasis on the writing process provides the vehicle for extensive self-thought and communication of one’s ideas.
 An environment is established permitting students to practice self-discipline in work habits and conduct.
 Interdisciplinary objectives for all grades include critical thinking, information retrieval, reasoning, analyzing, decision making, collecting data, problem solving, communication skills, interpersonal skills, and conflict resolution.

-Within the eight period day, literature, language arts, and reading are required courses.
+Within the updated six period day rotating in a 6-day cycle (A-F), literature, language arts, and reading are required courses.
 This allows students an in-depth study of grammar, composition, and vocabulary.
 These skills are reinforced through the use of a wide variety of literature.
 All types of writing are incorporated into the class work and strong study skills are always stressed.

 A deep understanding of concepts, applications, and problem solving are at the heart of the mathematics curriculum.
 All areas of math are integrated and reviewed as skills are mastered using a hands-on approach.
 The curriculum used in fifth and sixth grade is Singapore math which emphasizes word problems and problem solving.
 Students in seventh and eighth grade are also given the opportunity to take pre-algebra, algebra I, geometry, or even algebra II and trigonometry in some cases.